espressomd/espresso/doc/sphinx/electrostatics.rst

 For this feature to work, you need to have the ``fftw3`` library installed on your system.
 In |es|, you can check if it is compiled in by checking for the feature ``FFTW`` with ``espressomd.features``.
 P3M requires full periodicity (1 1 1).
+When using a non-metallic dielectric
+constant (``epsilon != 0.0``), the box must be cubic.
 Make sure that you know the relevance of the P3M parameters before using P3M!
-If you are not sure, read the following
+If you are not sure, read the following references:
-references:
 :cite:`ewald21,hockney88,kolafa92,deserno98a,deserno98b,deserno00,deserno00a,cerda08d`.

 .. _Tuning Coulomb P3M: